-$$ch(|f_H - Cr(H)| < \varepsilon) \cong 1.$$
+$$ch(|f_H - Cr(H)| < \varepsilon) \approx 1.$$

-$$ch(|\mathbf{f}{\mathbf{H}} - Cr^(\mathbf{H})| < \varepsilon) \cong 0.$$
+$$ch(|f_H - Cr^(H)| < \varepsilon) \approx 0.$$

-Cr obeys (PP) by assigning a credence of 0.5 to the proposition that a given coin will land heads.
+Cr obeys (PP) by assigning a credence of 0.5 to the proposition that the coin will land heads.
 Cr^ , on the other hand, fails to obey (PP).
 Consequently, Cr produces credences which are almost certain to converge with the frequencies in a long enough sequence of trials.
-Cr^ , on the contrary, has the opposite result.
+Cr^ , by contrast, has the opposite result.
 Therefore, an agent who obeys (PP) by setting their credence function equal to the objective chance function will, in the long run, have an objective chance approximately equal to 1 of having their credences fall within some arbitrarily small interval from the frequencies.
 Consequently, they will be very likely to possess accurate outright expectations about the frequencies, via adherence to both SLLN and Lockean Thesis.
 An agent who adopts a credence function such as Cr^ , on the other hand, has a very low objective chance of yielding accurate expectations about the frequencies.

-Therefore, an agent who fails to adhere to (PP) is much less likely to yield optimal-ratio belief sets than an otherwise similarly situated agent who does.
-Moreover, Chance Reliabilism is only concerned with outright belief - that is, the probability that one will believe truths or falsehoods outright - rather than credence.
+Therefore, an agent who fails to adhere to (PP) is much less likely to yield optimal-ratio belief sets than an otherwise similarly situated agent who does.17 Moreover, Chance Reliabilism is only concerned with outright belief - that is, the probability that one will believe truths or falsehoods outright - rather than credence.
 Therefore, when it comes to the sorts of credences that we should have, Chance Reliabilism instructs us only with regard to the outright beliefs that can be generated from our credences, via adherence to Lockean Thesis.
+In the chancy cases, defined only over the same reference class as the chance function.

-In the chancy cases, these are (ordinarily) just the cases that involve long sequences.
-Consequently, what has just been established is sufficient to rationalize adherence to (PP) via Chance Reliabilism.
+17 It is important to note that this will only apply when beliefs about the observed relative frequencies are these are (ordinarily) just the cases that involve long sequences.
+18 Consequently, what has just been established is sufficient to rationalize adherence to (PP) via Chance Reliabilism.
+19